Locations of my mother's recorded ancestors in East Anglia.

 Here is the latest K36 Oracle map for a member of my family:

 I have a Walloon 9th great grandfather that lived in 17th Century Norwich on my father's side.
 I have recently been investigating a link on my mother's ancestry.
 One ancestral line of hers that lived in East Norfolk, carried the surname Tammas.
 I can only trace it back to a 4th great grandfather, born around 1774.
 However, I recently became aware that the surname Tammes can be found in the Low Countries, possibly originating in Friesland.
 More evidence perhaps, of post-medieval migration into East Anglia.
+I have other surnames on my mother's eastern Norfolk side, that are also found not only in Norfolk, but also in the Netherlands, France and Northern Germany.
+For example, Fen, Moll, Mollet/Mallett, and Wymer.
+The Wymer surname is of interest because in 1881, the UK distribution was still very centered on Norfolk.
+Wymer, Weimer, and other variants are found in Northern Germany, and in the Netherlands, including in Frisia.
 So there are a few hints of the Low Countries in my recorded genealogy - just there maybe - but do they echo a much older, and wider period?
 Just how close are the East Anglians to Frisians, Walloons, Flemish, etc?

 The Norfolk coast is as close to the Netherlands, just 113 miles, as it is to London and in medieval times it only took a day to sail to Amsterdam, but four days to travel to London.
 At that time Norfolk was isolated by muddy marshland and dense forest so we have always looked to the Continent